Introduction

 Chemical Descriptors

 Users can retrieve chemical classes and chemical property information from input metabolites, as well as perform chemical class enrichment.
+These anlyses are coplementary to pathway analyses.

 Retrieve Chemical Classes from Input Metabolites